 - Each examiner evaluates the thesis, gives comments, and sets questions for the student to address in a defence.
 A provisional grade is given, although this will not be sent to the student.
-The examiner’s comments will be sent to the student by the Institute, usually within one week of the submission of the thesis, and at the latest by noon on 18th September.
+The examiner’s comments will be sent to the student by the Institute, usually within one week of the submission of the thesis.

 - The student then has the opportunity to defend the thesis.
 The defence is usually done in writing, although an oral defence can be requested.
 The defence should answer the specific questions posed, and not simply restate the arguments.
-The written defence must be received by the Institute within one week of the date that the comments were sent to the student, and at the latest by noon on 26th September.
+The written defence must be received by the Institute within one week of the date that the comments were sent to the student.
 After reading the defence, the examiners assign a definitive grade.
 The provisional grade may be raised but not reduced as a result of reading the written defence.

 Students who wish to do an oral defence.
-If the request for an oral defence must make a specific request before 1st May 2016.
+If the request for an oral defence must make a specific request before beginning of April.
 It may not be possible to arrange an oral defence if the request is made after this date.
 The oral defence may be by teleconference.
 Arrangements for an oral defence will be made individually with the student, but must take place at the latest by 26th September.
 In addition to the thesis examiners, other examiners in the programme with an expertise in the topic, including the supervisor, may participate in the oral defence.

 The examiners should try to agree a joint grade, or the average of the two may be awarded.
 In the case of a significant divergence, the supervisor’s may be taken into account, and/or the thesis may be sent to a third person for examination.